A Likely Geometry of Generative Models: Background and related work

-\textbf{Riemannian manifolds} provide a simple principle of interpolation and appear naturally in latent space models like the variational-autoencoder (\textsc{vae}).
-Formally, a Riemannian manifold is a differentiable manifold, $\mathcal{M}$, equipped with a Riemannian metric, in the sense that it defines a smoothly varying inner product, $g: T_{x}\mathcal{M} \times T_{x}\mathcal{M} \rightarrow \mathbb{R}$.
-The inner product is of quadratic form $g(v,w) = v^{\top}G(x)w$, where $v,w \in T_{x}\mathcal{M}$ denote elements in the tangent space of $\mathcal{M}$ in $x \in \mathcal{M}$ \citep{do1992riemannian}.
-The tangent space at $x \in \mathcal{M}$ is a vector space that consists of the tangent to all curves at $x$.
+\textbf{Riemannian manifolds} provide an operational framework suitable for analyzing data and generative models \citep{hauberg2019bayeslearnmanifoldon} and appear naturally in latent space models like the variational-autoencoder (\textsc{vae}) \citep{shao2017riemanniangeometrydeepgenerative, arvanitidis2018latentspaceodditycurvature}.
+Formally, a Riemannian manifold is a differentiable manifold $\mathcal{M}$, equipped with a Riemannian metric, in the sense that it defines a smoothly varying inner product $g: T_{x}\mathcal{M} \times T_{x}\mathcal{M} \rightarrow \mathbb{R}$.
+The inner product is a quadratic form $ \langle v,w\rangle_{g} = v^{\top}G(x)w$, where $v,w \in T_{x}\mathcal{M}$ denote elements in the tangent space of $\mathcal{M}$ in $x \in \mathcal{M}$, and $G$ is the local representation of the metric \citep[Page 38]{do1992riemannian}.
+The tangent space at $x \in \mathcal{M}$ is a vector space that consists of the tangents to all curves at $x$.
 The Riemannian metric gives rise to the notion of curves that locally minimize the Riemannian distance: